 - all functions are recursive closures (which makes it kinda hard to serialize things, if you really want to do that)

-- Set uses a lot of dunder functions to implement their logic, which can be a bit daunting at first glance
+- The main classes use a lot of dunder methods to implement their logic, which can be a bit daunting at first glance

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.